-Gullah/Geechee Nation Appreciation Week began in 2012 and is meant to celebrate the living legacy of Gullah/Geechee history, heritage, and culture of the Gullah/Geechee people.
-Their extensive history in Nassau County includes both the enslavement and self-determination of the Gullah/Geechee people through the history of Amelia Island, Old Town, Yulee, Nassauville, Franklintown, and American Beach.
+Gullah/Geechee Nation Appreciation Week was first recognized in 2012 to celebrate the living legacy of Gullah/Geechee history, heritage, and culture.
+The Gullah/Geechees have an extensive history in Nassau County that includes both the enslavement and self-determination of the Gullah/Geechee people through the history of Amelia Island, Old Town, Yulee, Nassauville, Franklintown, and American Beach.

-The Board of County Commissioners extends their best wishes to the Gullah/Geechee Nation as they celebrate the Gullah/Geechee's living legacy this week.
+The Board of County Commissioners extends their best wishes as they celebrate "Celebrating Gullah/Geechee Resiliency".

 Public Information Officer